kilpkonn/msc-thesis/main.typ

 Smyth has many other optimizations, but they focus on using the information from examples and are therefore not interesting for us as they focus on optimizing the handling of data provided by examples.

 == Program synthesis in Rust
-RusSol is a proof of concept tool to synthesize Rust programs from both functiond declarations and pre- and post-conditions.
+RusSol is a proof of concept tool to synthesize Rust programs from both function declarations and pre- and post-conditions.
 It is based on separation logic as described in @rust-program-synthesis, and it is the first synthesizer for Rust code from functional correctness specifications.
 Internally it uses SuSLik’s general-purpose proof search framework. #footnote(link("https://github.com/JonasAlaif/suslik")).
 RusSol itself is implemented as an extension to `rustc`, the official rust compiler.